About Boards and Commissions

 Boards and Commissions are an important part of government and give citizens a voice in their government

 Boards and commissions are an important part of St. Louis City's government.

 Citizens representation on boards and commissions offer an opportunity to help create effective and equitable laws and policies.

 Diverse representation on each board helps ensure that decisions reached and services rendered more adequately reflect the wants and needs of all populations being served and contributes not only to the success of government, but to the overall quality of life.

-Citizen's interested in serving on a board or commission can complete and submit the Nomination for Appointment to City Board or Commission form.
+Citizens interested in serving on a board or commission can apply online or via mail.